-The last thing a dentist wants to do is remove a diseased or injured tooth.
+The last thing a dentist in Woodbridge wants to do is remove a diseased or injured tooth.
 The truth is, dentists are focused on saving teeth, and so removing teeth is somewhat counter.
 But when teeth are missing, there is always concern for the remaining teeth.
 The idea of not replacing a missing tooth, or teeth, is simply unsound.
 Whenever there is loss of a permanent tooth, there is potential for a variety of problems to ensue.
 And this is especially true if the missing tooth is not replaced in short order.

 By nature, teeth are organized in the jaw in order to support each other, while enduring the forces of chewing.
 When a tooth is lost (and not replaced) the remaining teeth have lost support and begin moving out of position and natural alignment.
 This type of destabilization will occur over a longer period of time, and often the signs of damage are occurring slowly and silently.
 This is why patients sometimes disregard or postpone treatment options that are recommended by their dentist.

 In a normal mouth, the biting surfaces of the teeth fit together so that contact will ensure effective chewing and equal biting force.
 When a tooth is missing, the natural contact with surrounding teeth is compromised and biting capacity is thrown out of whack.
 Here, it’s not uncommon for complaints like headaches, grinding, and even tooth breakage.
 Worse still, missing teeth will allow for food to be compacted in the open space, with the potential for damage to mouth tissue, as well as cavities.